 During the summer of 2008, Missy became a part-time staff member of NTRC as Volunteer Coordinator for Saturday lessons.
 In January 2010, she became a full time member of the NTRC family as Program Administrator.
 Currently, Missy serves as NTRC’s Program Director.
 Missy grew up in State College, Pennsylvania and graduated from Penn State University with a B.S. in Recreation, Parks, and Tourism Management with an emphasis in Commercial and Community Recreation.
 While attending Penn State, she was the Commercial and Community Chair for the Recreation and Parks Management Student Society, a member of the Penn State Equestrian Team and was on the “Morale” Team for the largest student run philanthropy, Penn State’s Dance Marathon – an organization that dedicates time and efforts to helping children with cancer.

-Barn Manager & Horse Trainer/Instructor – Robin Heroth
+Barn & Property Manager, Horse Trainer – Robin Heroth

 Robin Heroth originally hails from St. Johnsville, New York.
 She ventured to Florida due to her husband’s job and has been busy enjoying the beauty of Southwest Florida.
 She and her husband Gerry have three wonderful children, Vanessa, Valerie, and C.J. who have kept the both of them busy with school, sports, and college graduations.
 The family currently resides in Naples, FL where Robin maintains and manages her own barn and small training facility.
 When Robin isn’t busy teaching, riding, or mucking stalls she enjoys fishing and golfing.Robin’s love of horses started at an early age and throughout college she obtained several teaching certificates, including Lake Erie’s Riding for the Handicapped Program.
 She has been in charge of several other riding programs throughout the United States and she finally settled in Naples with a facility of her own.
 She has an extensive background in both riding and teaching Hunters, Eventing, and Dressage.
 She is still teaching lessons both for Hunters and Dressage.

-Ms. Heroth obtained her Instructors Certificate for Therapeutic Riding from Lake Erie College in 1979.
-She also holds a BHS/Assistant Instructor’s Certification which she earned in 1980.
-She also holds a College Teaching Certificate from Lake Erie College.
+Robin obtained her Instructors Certificate for Therapeutic Riding from Lake Erie College in 1979.
+She also holds a BHS/Assistant Instructor’s Certification which she earned in 1980 and a College Teaching Certificate from Lake Erie College.

-Naples Equestrian Challenge was lucky to have Robin come aboard as a NARHA Certified Therapeutic Riding Instructor in May of 2008.
+Naples Therapeutic Riding Center was lucky to have Robin come aboard as a NARHA Certified Therapeutic Riding Instructor in May of 2008.
 She was “roped” into getting certified by a fellow NTRC instructor and has been stuck with us since then (although we are very glad she’s here).
-She currently teaches our Thursday morning classes as well as our Saturday Lesson Rotation.
-She has also helped to implement our exercise program for our therapeutic horses and assists in maintaining their health and physical well being.

 Development Director — Betsy Keteltas